home

 CV2136

-The CV2136 is the Common Valve, as identified by the UK Government, equivalent of the 6BW6.
+The CV2136 is the Common Valve, as specified by the UK Government, equivalent of the 6BW6 but based on the VX7062.
 The valve is essentially the once-ubiquitous Octal type 6V6G squeezed into a B9A envelope.
 The nominal ratings of the two types are identical.
 Not surprisingly, 6BW6s usually run (very) hot and require good ventilation if they are not to 'die' prematurely.

 Since the whole idea of making B9A versions of standard Octal radio valves was to enable sets to be made smaller, overheating was common.